Is Breakfast the Most Important Meal of the Day?

 What percentage fat should I buy?

-If you have high cholesterol or are just trying to keep your calories on the low side then it would be best to choose low-fat (1%) or fat-free (0%) yogurt.
+If you have high cholesterol or are just trying to keep your calories on the low side then choose low-fat (1%) or fat-free (0%) yogurt.
 These two choices generally have the lowest calorie value and contain a nominal amount of saturated fat.
+Look for labels that have the lowest amount of saturated fat.

 Greek yogurt is strained which makes it thicker, creamier, and smoother than traditional yogurt.
 When comparing Greek and traditional yogurt, Greek yogurt has around double the protein but does have less calcium than traditional yogurt.
 Both Greek and traditional yogurt are usually well tolerated by individuals with lactose intolerance.
 However, Greek yogurt has less lactose than traditional yogurt and may be even better tolerated than traditional yogurt.
-For most people, Greek yogurt is preferable to traditional yogurt because of the higher protein content.
+Most people prefer Greek yogurt to traditional yogurt because of the higher protein content.

 Nowadays pretty much every major brand has both a traditional yogurt and a Greek yogurt.
 Even Chobani who started out their career just selling Greek yogurt now has a “old-fashioned non-Greek traditional yogurt smooth yogurt”.
-Therefore, you really do have your pick if you are brand loyal.
+Therefore, you can be brand loyal and still get your pick of the litter!

 However, please don’t fret if you just don’t love Greek yogurt!
 Many of my patients don’t like it and prefer the traditional style instead.
 Keep in mind – the average American consumes more than their daily requirement for protein.
 So if you opt for the non-Greek variety you will not be selling yourself short in meeting your protein needs.

 For the Greek yogurts I personally bounce around brand wise depending upon what is on sale and has the lowest amount of sugar per serving.
-Although I do the bulk of my shopping at Trader Joe’s unfortunately (aside from their ‘plain’ Greek yogurt) they do not carry a whole bunch of options under 10 – 12 grams of sugar.
+I shop mostly at Trader Joe’s.
+But unfortunately (aside from their ‘plain’ Greek yogurt) they do not carry a whole bunch of options under 10 – 12 grams of sugar.
 Some of the Greek yogurt brands in my fridge now are Siggi’s Greek Yogurt – 2 % Black Cherry, Fage Greek Yogurt-2% plain and Chobani Plain Whole-Milk Greek Yogurt.

 Should I buy plain, flavored, or fruit filled yogurt?